-- High school diploma or a recognized equivalent such as the GED. - Students must submit proof of high school graduation or a recognized equivalency certificate (GED) to the institution by providing the Institution with the diploma, transcript confirming graduation, GED certificate or other equivalent documentation, a copy of which will be placed in the student file. - If documents required for enrollment are not available at the time of application, applicants may be accepted for a limited period to allow time for receipt of all required documentation. - Applicants are informed of their acceptance status shortly after all required information is received and the applicants' qualifications are reviewed. - Applicants who determine that they would like to apply for admission will complete an enrollment agreement. - Students may apply for entry at any time.
-Students are responsible for meeting the requirements of the catalog in effect at the time of enrollment.
-Students automatically come under the current catalog at reentrance after not attending for a full academic term.
+- High school diploma or a recognized equivalent such as the GED. - Applicants will be required to sign an "Attestation Regarding High School Graduation or Equivalency" indicating they meet the School's requirements for admission or a recognized equivalency certificate (GED) to the School by providing the School with the diploma, transcript confirming graduation, GED certificate or other equivalent documentation. - High school seniors who are accepted on a conditional basis must sign an "Attestation Regarding High School Graduation or Equivalency" following graduation and prior to starting classes. - If documents required for enrollment are not available at the time of application, applicants may be accepted for a limited period to allow time for receipt of all required documentation. - Applicants are informed of their acceptance status shortly after all required information is received and the applicants' qualifications are reviewed. - Upon acceptance into the school, applicants who are enrolling will complete an enrollment agreement. - Students may apply for entry at any time.
+Students are responsible for meeting the requirements of the catalog in effect at the time of enrollment. - Re-entry students are subject to all program requirements, policies, and procedures as stated in the school catalog at the time of re-entry.
+All re-entering students must sign a new enrollment agreement.